x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/recipients/mailbox-import-and-export/import-procedures.md

 - You need to import the .pst files from a UNC network share (\\ _\<Server\>_\ _\<Share\>_\ or \\ _\<LocalServerName\>_\c$\).
 The Exchange Trusted Subsystem security group requires the Read permission to the network share.
 If the share doesn't have this permission, you'll get errors when you try to import .pst files to mailboxes.

 - You can create mailbox import requests in the Exchange admin center (EAC) or in the Exchange Management Shell.
 All other procedures can only be done in the Exchange Management Shell.
 For more information about accessing and using the EAC, see [Exchange admin center in Exchange Server](../../architecture/client-access/exchange-admin-center.md).
-To learn how to open the Exchange Management Shell in your on-premises Exchange organization, see **Open the Exchange Management Shell**.
+To learn how to open the Exchange Management Shell in your on-premises Exchange organization, see [Open the Exchange Management Shell](https://docs.microsoft.com/powershell/exchange/exchange-server/open-the-exchange-management-shell).

 - For information about keyboard shortcuts that may apply to the procedures in this topic, see [Keyboard shortcuts in the Exchange admin center](../../about-documentation/exchange-admin-center-keyboard-shortcuts.md).